imperial-qore/COSCO/README.md

 ```

 ## Gitpod
 You can directly run tests on the results using a Gitpod Workspace without needing to install anything on your local machine.
-Click "Open in Gitpod" below:
+Click "Open in Gitpod" below and test the code by running `python3 main.py`.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/imperial-qore/COSCO/)